EU wine Labelling regulations: E.U. Common Agricultural Policy Reform 2023

-What kind of “electronic means” system is suitable for compliant E.U. wine labeling?
+What kind of “electronic means” system is suitable for compliance with E.U. wine regulations?

 Wine and wine label producers will need to carefully choose a technology stack that prevents requirement violations.
 A system that can uniquely identify a bottle may be useful in some use cases, but it is not permissible to collect user tracking data.
 This is one of the strictest considerations and requirements for any system that hosts the required wine nutrition and ingredient information through “electronic means”.
 E.U. regulation 2021/2117 modifies Article 119 of E.U. regulation 1308/2013 and specifies: